Back in the old days, in the first century, A.D., lived a famous author and spiritual teacher called Hermes Trismegistus.

 For example, if you are frustrated because of how the lockdown impacts your life, using the principles of polarity, you can also see the benefits of the current crisis:

-- The lockdown gives me time to figure out what I want from life, without being influenced by others
+- The closures during lockdown give me time to figure out what I want from life, without being influenced by others

 - The lockdown has redirected me and challenged me to find new paths in life that I would not usually have dared to take.

-- The lockdown has shown me who my really close friends are vs. which people are just acquaintances.
+- The restrictions have shown me who my really close friends are vs. which people are just acquaintances.

 - Thanks to the lockdown, I have become much more resilient and adaptable than I ever thought.

 - Now that we’ve been in lockdown for a while, I am much more grateful for the little things – and I take time to appreciate how lucky I am to have a safe place to live, with fresh running water, plenty of food and enough financial support.

 Now it’s over to you – think of a ‘bad’ situation or person in your life and write down 5 positive things about them.